GarrettJudd/Azure-UK-NHS/PaaS WebApp/Azure Security and Compliance Blueprint - UK NHS PaaS WebApp Overview.md

 This reference architecture, implementation guide, and threat model provide a foundation for customers to comply with UK NHS requirements.
 This solution provides a baseline to help customers deploy workloads to Azure in a UK NHS compliant manner; however, this solution should not be used as-is in a production environment because additional configuration is required.

-Customers must demonstrate that certification was performed by a suitably qualified expert party such as those certified under the CREST or CSA STAR scheme to be UK NHS compliant.
+Customers must demonstrate that an assessment was performed by a suitably qualified expert party, such as those certified under the CREST or CSA STAR scheme to be UK NHS compliant.

 ## Architecture diagram and components